 Details Mentioned in JEE Main Scorecard

 - Marks obtained in Maths, Physics, and Chemistry

 JEE Main Cutoff Marks

-Soon after the exam, the cutoff marks for JEE Main will be declared by NTA along with detailed results comprising of subject wise marks secured, All India rank, category rank along with the qualifying status for JEE Advanced.
+Soon after the exam, National Testing Agency also declares the JEE Main cut off marks along with the detailed results consisting of subject wise marks secured, All India Rank, category rank and the qualifying status for JEE Advanced.